quangv/docs/src/doc/reference/cordova_5.2/globalization/index.rst

 Example
 ~~~~~~~

-When the browser is set to the ``en_US`` locale and the selected
-currency is United States Dollars, this example displays a popup dialog
+When the browser is set to the ``en_US`` locale and the selectedd currency is United States Dollars, this example displays a popup dialog
 with text similar to the results that follow:

 ::